 |Gender||Boys & Girls|

-In The Net has partnered with Brazilian Art Soccer, FutsalNH, and the beautiful Daniel Webster College to offer a unique Soccer & FUTSAL camp experience for those players wanting to take their game to the next level.
+In The Net’s overnight program offers a unique Soccer & FUTSAL camp experience for those players wanting to take their game to the next level.
 ITN realizes advanced players or players looking/wanting for that next step need something that a “day” camp just can’t provide … This overnight camp is the answer!

 Daniel Webster College offers a nationally recognized, safe and beautiful campus with the highest quality food, residential dorms, and athletic facilities.